aaronyhsoh33/market-maker-bot/README.md

 This market making bot is designed for **Ethereal**, a perpetual futures decentralized exchange, with a modular architecture that supports integration with other DEX platforms.
 The bot maintains competitive spreads, minimizes price drift, and provides configurable risk management across multiple cryptocurrency trading pairs.

-> **📋 Note on Proxy Architecture**: Due to signature authentication complexities with the Ethereal API, this implementation routes order operations through a local Python proxy server.
-The proxy leverages Ethereal's official Python SDK to handle the cryptographic signature requirements, while the main TypeScript bot focuses on market making logic.
-This hybrid approach ensures reliable order execution while maintaining the performance benefits of a TypeScript-based trading engine.

 ### Key Features

 - **Real-time Price Feeds**: Integrates with Pyth Network via Hermes for sub-second price updates